Updated 01-03-22 by Janice Jones

 Knitting charts and written instructions are equally useful for gaining your mastery and having more pleasure from knitting.
 Very many knitting instruction provide both versions of the pattern - graphical charts and written descriptions.

-As usually, in arguing about "what is BETTER", truth is located somewhere in between.
-Your best tool is that one which you feel confidence and comfort working with.
-This page will show you how to read knitting charts presented in graphic symbols.
-Needles to say, it is not that difficult as it seams.
+This page will show you how to read charts for knitting presented in graphic symbols.
+Needless to say, it is not as difficult as it seems.
 Let's see how it works.

 At the end of the second row we turn our knitting over once

 again and facing the face of the work, and so on.

 the knitting charts "behave" just like the stitches do on the

 needles.
 We read the charts from right to left and from the bottom to the top.
 That probably sounds very odd to anyone in the Western World, but charts are meant to behave the way we knit.
 So how do we read a knitted chart.

 A very basic knit chart will look like a grid system with numbers running across the bottom and on the right side.
 The numbers at the bottom represent individual stitches and the numbers on the right represent rows.
 Each small square will contain a symbol.

 You normally won't need to memorize all of these symbols because most charts will provide a legend that tells you exactly what you need to know.
 Well-written modern patterns use the standardized system from the Craft Yarn Council.